 IV.
 Revocation, Suspension or Probation of State License – Non-Practice Related

 General Guidance: Where a Diplomate’s state medical license has been revoked, suspended or placed on probation for non-practice related issues, the ABNS will typically send a letter of concern, or take no action.
 Non-practice related issues are unrelated to a Diplomate’s practice as a physician, for example failure to pay taxes or related fines, or misdemeanor criminal convictions unrelated to the practice of medicine.

 Note, however, that where the Diplomate’s non-practice related issues are significant (typically involving felonies or actions of similar seriousness), the ABNS may take action against the Diplomate’s Certificate notwithstanding the fact that the problem was not practice related.
 This is particularly likely where a State licensing board has taken action against the Diplomate’s medical license in connection with the matter.

-Also, although the Board typically will not revoke, suspend or place on probation a Certificate for non-practice related issues, a Diplomate subject to MOC who has his or her license suspended or revoked for non-practice related issues by a state where he or she actively practices may not be able to successfully complete the MOC cycle (since maintaining an active and unrestricted license is an MOC requirement).
+Also, although the Board typically will not revoke, suspend or place on probation a Certificate for non-practice related issues, a Diplomate subject to CC/MOC who has his or her license suspended or revoked for non-practice related issues by a state where he or she actively practices may not be able to successfully complete the CC/MOC cycle (since maintaining an active and unrestricted license is an CC/MOC requirement).
 Consequently, unless and until the Diplomate’s license is restored to active and unrestricted status, his or her Certificate may be non-renewed at the end of the cycle.